A Room with a View

-A Room with a View is a 1908 novel by English writer E. M. Forster, about a young woman in the restrained culture of Edwardian era England.
+A Room with a View is a 1908 novel by English writer E. M. Forster, about a young woman in the restrained culture of Edwardian-era England.
 Set in Italy and England, the story is both a romance and a humorous critique of English society at the beginning of the 20th century.
 Merchant Ivory produced an award-winning film adaptation in 1985.

 The Modern Library ranked A Room with a View 79th on its list of the 100 best English-language novels of the 20th century (1998).

 Plot summary

 Part one

-The novel is set in the early 1900s as upper-middle-class English women are beginning to lead more independent, adventurous lives.
-In the first part, Miss Lucy Honeychurch is touring Italy with her overly-fussy spinster cousin and chaperone, Miss Charlotte Bartlett.
-The novel opens in Florence with the women complaining about their rooms at the Pensione Bertolini.
-They were promised rooms with a view of the River Arno but instead have ones overlooking a drab courtyard.
-Another guest, Mr Emerson, interrupts their "peevish wrangling" by spontaneously offering to swap rooms.
-He and his son, George, both have rooms with views of the Arno, and he argues, "Women like looking at a view; men don’t."
+In the early 1900s, Miss Lucy Honeychurch is touring Italy with her overly fussy spinster cousin and chaperone, Miss Charlotte Bartlett.
+They arrive at the Pensione Bertolini in Florence, where they were promised rooms with a view of the River Arno.
+They are dismayed to instead have rooms overlooking a drab courtyard.
+Another guest, Mr. Emerson, interrupts their "peevish wrangling" by spontaneously offering to swap rooms.
+He and his son, George, both have rooms with views of the Arno and he argues, "Women like looking at a view; men don’t."
 Charlotte rejects the offer, partly because she looks down on the Emersons' unconventional behaviour and because she fears it would place them under an "unseemly obligation".
-However, another guest, Mr Beebe, an Anglican clergyman, persuades Charlotte to accept the offer; Charlotte suggests that the Emersons are socialists.
+However another guest, Mr. Beebe, an Anglican clergyman, persuades Charlotte to accept the offer; Charlotte suggests that the Emersons are socialists.

-The following day, Lucy spends a "long morning" in the Basilica of Santa Croce, accompanied by Miss Eleanor Lavish, a novelist who promises to lead her on an adventure.
+The following day Lucy plans to spend a "long morning" in the Basilica of Santa Croce, accompanied by Miss Eleanor Lavish, a novelist who promises to lead her on an adventure.
 Lavish confiscates Lucy's Baedeker guidebook, proclaiming she will show Lucy the "true Italy".
-On the way to Santa Croce, the two take a wrong turn and get lost.
-After drifting for hours through various streets and piazzas, they eventually make it to the square in front of the church, only for Lavish (who still has Lucy's Baedeker) to abandon the younger woman to pursue an old acquaintance.
+On the way to Santa Croce the two take a wrong turn and get lost.
+After drifting for hours through various streets and piazzas they eventually make it to the square in front of the church, only for Lavish (who still has Lucy's Baedeker) to abandon the younger woman to pursue an old acquaintance.